SistaazHood: Sistaaz of the Castle

-Sistaaz of the Castle is a photographic and fashion collaboration between members of SistaazHood and photographer, Jan Hoek, and Duran Lantink, a fashion designer.
+Sistaaz of the Castle is a photographic and fashio] collaboration between members of SistaazHood and photographer, Jan Hoek, and Duran Lantink, a fashion designer.
 The project began in 2014.
 Women from SistaazHood described the dresses they wanted to wear and Lantink created them for the photo shoots.
 The collaboration led to the creation of a magazine called Sistaaz of the Castle which donates 100% of the profits back to SistaazHood.
 The magazine had a printing run of 1,500 copies.
 The magazine has been able to spread the word about the group, educating the community about them, and also helped give the women a sense of purpose.

 InterseXion

 InterseXion is a multidisciplinary art project mandated by The Sistaaz Hood support group in 2010 in collaboration with artist Robert Hamblin.
 The final outcome of the project was a traveling exhibition consisting of photographs, voice work installations and quotations from group members about their work and private lives.
 The purpose of the exhibition was to advocate around issues that showed how poverty and gender inequality correlates to the identity of the group members.